Serkali-sudo/beat-racer-threejs/README.md

 This game is created with cursor using gemini 2.5 pro and claude 4 sonnet.

 The car model and music are also ai generated.
-Every other objects are threejs native objects.
+Every other objects are three.js native objects.

 You can play it from here : https://serkali-sudo.github.io/beat-racer-threejs/
 ## Controls